derickddo/gigsama-test-project/readme.md

 ]
 ```

-### Get patients and their assigned doctor with actionable steps, doctor note an reminders if any
+### Get patients and their assigned doctor with actionable steps, doctor note
 If the user making this request has a role of doctor and has been assigned with a patient or patients, notes given to these patients would be decrypted and shown, but
 if not you would be forbidden to make the request or shows "No patients found"
 Although the note are encrypted and stored in the database.